nortonmd/dx-commands/docs/force_org_display.md

                                       (error*,trace,debug,info,warn,fatal)
  --verbose                            emit additional command output to stdout

 Output includes your access token, client ID, connected status, org ID, instance URL, username, and alias, if applicable.

 Use --verbose to include the SFDX auth URL.
+Including --verbose displays the sfdxAuthUrl property only if you authenticated to the org using force:auth:web:login (not force:auth:jwt:grant).

 Examples:
    $ sfdx force:org:display